Brooks-Aerospace/BLBeakers/README.md

 #### Description:
 OpenVSP (vehicle sketch pad) is a low-fidelity, open source, parametric aircraft geometry tool.
-It can be used to generate models of aircraft and perform simple aerodynamic analysis on them.
+It can be used to generate models of aircraft and perform simple parameterized analysis and aero simulations on them.

 #### BADS Features: